 West Virginia has many challenges when planning for its future transportation needs.
 It is a rural state dotted with small towns and cities and a challenging geography.
 The rural nature of our state makes transportation a major issue for getting to work, school or obtaining services.
 Furthermore, public policy is lagging behind the rest of the nation and our roads, bridges, biking and pedestrian and transit infrastructure are nonexistent and/or old and in need of substantial repair.

-All cities and towns benefit enormously from transportation enhancements and bike and pedestrian programs.
+All cities and towns benefit enormously from transportation enhancement projects and bike and pedestrian programs.
 With West Virginia’s focus on tourism as an economic engine for growth in a state with many social needs, the trails programs are critical to our states’ tax base.
 And while the need for quality roads exists, we need to make sure we build and repair them in a way that keeps pedestrians and cyclists safe, especially in our most rural counties.

 Connecting Communities is a statewide non-profit that will provide a unifying voice for citizens, elected officials, and policy leaders to address smart growth and a complete transportation plan for our state.
-Our vision is, when feasible, people can bike to their neighborhood grocery store and kids can bike safely to school.
+Our vision is people walking and bicycling to their neighborhood grocery store and kids walking and bicycling safely to school.
 Let’s find ways to help people lead healthier lifestyles because they can walk and bike where they live.

 Action Plan